 To set up an instruction session for your class, please contact Public Services Librarian, Anne Giffey (309-457-2303, email@example.com) to schedule a time and date.
 Instruction sessions work best with an assignment to accompany them and the students tend to learn the most from the session.

-Instructional sessions often take place in the Barnes Electronic Classroom located on the Lower Level of the Hewes Library.
+Instructional sessions often take place in the Hewes Library Main Level Classroom 124 and the Barnes Electronic Classroom located on the Lower Level.
 Librarians can also visit your classroom if this fits your schedule better.
 The librarians of Hewes Library are available to talk to all levels of students.
 Introduction to the library and library research is recommended for all Introduction to Liberal Arts courses to familiarize students with an academic library and scholarly sources.
 Review sessions for upperclassmen can also be arranged to remind them of some of the library's resources before they begin their more intensive research projects.
 Again, visits to the library work best when the visit accompanies a specific assignment or task that students need to complete.

 The Introductions to the Liberal Arts classes and the Fundamentals of Communications classes both visit the library during first year student's initial time on campus.
 If, as a faculty member, you would like to schedule an additional visit, please talk to a librarian to schedule an appointment.